Add logic rules to custom forms and fields

 Access requirements

-Custom forms display icons to indicate when display or skip logic is applied to certain fields.
-Icons on a field in the form designer indicate that logic is applied to the field.
+Custom forms display icons to indicate when logic is applied to the fields.

-Select a field with logic applied to display the existing logic rules in the field settings.
+For display and skip logic only, select a field to show the existing logic rules in the field settings.

 Considerations for using display logic and skip logic